Kat Slater: Reintroduction (2018)

-On 20 December 2017, it was announced Jessie Wallace would reprise her role as Kat in Spring 2018.
-Her return was masterminded by interim producer John Yorke, who created the Slaters in 2000, and Kat will return alongside her grandmother Mo Harris (Laila Morse), and Jean Slater (Gillian Wright).
+On 20 December 2017, it was announced Wallace would reprise her role as Kat in Spring 2018.
+Her return was masterminded by interim executive consultant John Yorke, who created the Slaters in 2000, and Kat will return alongside her grandmother Mo Harris (Laila Morse), and Jean Slater (Gillian Wright).
 Yorke commented: "The Slaters are one of the all-time great families in EastEnders and Albert Square has never felt quite the same since they scattered to different ends of the country, and in some cases beyond.
-It has been a real joy to find a way to bring them back together and we’re incredibly excited about where we are taking them next.
-It won’t just be familiar Slaters either as there are a couple of twists and characters to add fresh spice to an iconic creation."
+It has been a real joy to find a way to bring them back together and we're incredibly excited about where we are taking them next.
+It won't just be familiar Slaters either as there are a couple of twists and characters to add fresh spice to an iconic creation."
 Wallace added: "I am thrilled to be returning to EastEnders next year and knowing what John Yorke has in store for the Slaters is incredibly exciting.
-I love Kat and Walford dearly and I cannot wait to get started – watch out Walford, Kat’s coming home."
+I love Kat and Walford dearly and I cannot wait to get started – watch out Walford, Kat's coming home."

 Wallace praised Yorke for returning to family orientated drama and for revitalising the Slaters, a family he introduced, stating that there is "hustle and bustle" within the family.
 Wallace explained that upon her return, Kat has "got debris to clear up, all the damage" caused by the news of her death imparted by Mo, but her "fun side" has returned, but wants Kat to remain single.
 With regard to other interactions, Kat could "clash" with Karen Taylor (Lorraine Stanley), matriarch of the newly established Taylor family.